quinnliu/CV/README.md

   [visual portfolio](https://github.com/quinnliu/CV/blob/master/portfolio/artwork.md)

 ## COMMUNITIES
-<b>[The Recurse Center](https://www.recurse.com/) dropout | Summer 2015</b>
-- I think the Recurse Center is amazing for someone who wants to explore a field of CS but it's not good if you know exactly what you want to do.
-While at the Recurse Center I became very ignorant and began to think I knew exactly what I wanted to do mid semester.
-Because of this I lied about why I left the Recurse Center and I'm sorry to everyone I hurt by ghosting my class.
-This was the biggest lie I have intentionally told and now I'm focused on context aware radical honesty.

 <b>[hackNY Fellow](http://hackny.org/a/) | Summer 2014</b>
 - Lived together with 25 other developers in the program & had a lecture series with founders of top NYC based tech companies including Joel Spolsky (Trello & stackoverflow), Jonah Peretti(HuffPo & Buzzfeed), Fred Wilson(USV), Zach Sims(codecademy), Ryan Bubinski(codecademy), etc. to learn the ins & outs of starting & leading a startup.